VR51/WP-Notices/README.md

 <p><a href="https://codex.wordpress.org/Roles_and_Capabilities" target="_blank">WordPress roles and capabilities list</a>.
 These are used in the "to" field.</p>

 # Changelog
+1.1.1 - 25th June 2016

+- Security improvement.
+DOMPDF directory is renamed on plugin activation.
+The new name is created via a randomly generated sha2 hash

 1.1.0 - 24th June 2016

 - Enabled HTML5 support for dompdf.
 Enabled by default.